 Movement building in practice

-By developing evidence-based narratives on how areas such as food justice, poverty reduction, the environment and universal health coverage are intimately tied to and impacted by antibiotic resistance, ReAct can encourage and inspire movements, organizations, individuals, professional societies and experts working on these issues to start addressing antibiotic resistance in their spheres of work.
+ReAct is a unique organization with presence on five continents and with links to civil society, communities, as well as academia, international organizations and governments.
+By developing evidence-based narratives on how areas such as universal health care, sustainable food production and poverty reduction are intimately tied to and impacted by antibiotic resistance, ReAct can encourage and inspire movements, organizations, individuals, professional societies and experts working on these issues to start addressing antibiotic resistance in their spheres of work.

-As more organizations, movements and communities start to engage upon antibiotic resistance, ReAct will seek to use existing or create new forums that can facilitate the building of strategic connections and collective mobilization to address antibiotic resistance across sectors.
+As more organizations, movements and communities start to engage with antibiotic resistance, ReAct will seek to use existing or create new forums that can facilitate the building of strategic connections and collective mobilization to address antibiotic resistance across sectors.
+Several of ReAct’s initiatives are using this bottom-up approach, such as Antibiotic Smart Communities, health in the hands of the community, empowered communities against antimicrobial resistance (AMR), etc.